Short Interest Reporting Instructions

 - Users must be able to save encrypted files to a disk to open/save any files downloaded from the site.

+To report a firm’s short interest data via the FTP process, the firm must create and save an ASCII text file.
 The FINRA record format uses four types of records.
-There should be only one occurrence of Record Types 1, 2 and 4 for each SHORT Filing (or within the submitted file if a firm or service provider sends multiple filings in a single file).
+Below is a detailed description of the required file format.
+There should be only one occurrence of Record Types 1, 2 and 4 for each Short Interest Filing.
 Record Type 3 is used to report each short position.

 Record Type 1 - Firm Identification Record

 Record Type 1 must always be the first row in the record submitted to FINRA.
 Firms must populate the first field in Record Type 1 with “A1.”
 Firms must also populate the SEC number and the firm number fields.
 These numbers must be correct or the file will be rejected.